Shimul-Zahan/interview-question/BRAIN-STATION.md

 ---

-# 4. Which two words are closest in meaning?
-- **Options:**
-  - a) qualified, practicable
-  - b) practicable, feasible
-  - c) practicable, puissant
-  - d) feasible, mundane
-- **Answer:** b) practicable, feasible
-- **Explanation:** As explained above, both "practicable" and "feasible" refer to something that is possible or capable of being done.

----

-# 5. Which of the following algorithms is used for searching in a sorted array?
+# 4. Which of the following algorithms is used for searching in a sorted array?
 - **Options:**
   - a) Exponential Search
   - b) Binary Search